Alexamk/RREFinder/README.md

     python RRE.py -i my_infile.fasta -t fasta -m exploratory project_name

 You can also specify a range of other options, such as number of cores to use, or the bitscore cutoffs.
-Use "python RRE.py -h"  to see a list of options.
+Use 'python RRE.py -h'  to see a list of options.